Sidelake/Sidelake/README.md

 ==========
 Greetings, I'm Jin.

-I'm fairly new to coding with **1 month of experience**, but getting used to it.
+I'm fairly new to coding, but getting used to it.

 I like to make sites as a hobby, and design themes for BetterDiscord/Powercord.